fivetran/dbt_quickbooks_source/README.md

     using_vendor_credit:  false         #disable if you don't have vendor credits in QuickBooks
     using_sales_receipt:  false         #disable if you don't have sales receipts in QuickBooks
     using_purchase_order: true          #enable if you want to include purchase orders in your staging models
+    using_credit_card_payment_txn: true #enable if you want to include credit card payment transactions in your staging models
 ```

 ## Contributions